Skip to content

 April 27, 2015, the U.S. Supreme Court heard Kentucky and several other states defend their decisions to ban same-sex marriages.
 Two months later, the high court established same-sex marriage throughout the U.S. and its territories.

-April 27, 2016, former Governor Steve Beshear held a news conference to address allegations made by Governor M. Bevin and claimed the sitting governor had declared war on himself and the Beshear family.
+April 27, 2016, former Governor S. Beshear held a news conference to address allegations made by Governor M. Bevin and claimed the sitting governor had declared war on himself and the Beshear family.
 Meanwhile, on a lighter note, the Rolex Kentucky Three-Day Event opened at the Kentucky Horse Park.

 April 27, 2021, the governor announced 716 new cases and 17 virus-related deaths.
 Seven of those deaths came from an ongoing audit looking for previously unaccounted Kentuckians who may have died from coronavirus in recent months.
 Over 1,000 Fayette County High School students received vaccination shots in the cities six major schools.